StringJAX/jaxvacua/documentation/source/intro/database.md

 3. **Loading** (`db.load(...)`) — downloads only the specific shard(s) containing the requested model.
 4. **Batch loading** (`db.load_batch(h11=2)`) — downloads shards as needed.

-Downloaded files are cached in `.jaxvacua_cache/` (in the current working directory) by default.
+Downloaded files are cached in `.stringjax_cache/` (in the current working directory) by default.
 This keeps data visible and project-local.
-The location can be changed globally via `jvc.set_data_dir()` or the `JAXVACUA_DATA_DIR` environment variable, or per-instance via the `cache_dir` constructor argument.
+The location can be changed globally via `stringjax.set_data_dir()` or the `STRINGJAX_DATA_DIR` environment variable, or per-instance via the `cache_dir` constructor argument.

 Subsequent loads of models in the same shard are served from disk (or from an in-memory LRU cache for recently accessed shards).
 A one-time warning is issued if the data directory exceeds 500 MB.